 Trakakis proposed the combination of LNG with steam in a gas reformer.
 This would convert the LNG molecules into hydrogen and carbon dioxide.
 This production process would reduce the carbon emissions from ships when compared to the use of current fossil fuels.
 However, producing H2 in this way is not entirely carbon emission-free, particularly as Trakakis did not make specific recommendations for the use of carbon capture and storage technology.
 Using the fuel itself to power the ship can be accomplished without any carbon emissions.

 Hydrogen is challenging and expensive to deliver and store on a ship.
-Marine can solve these challenges.
-Methanol to hydrogen generator products are simple, robust, and cost-effective and produce pure fuel cell grade hydrogen anywhere you need it, in real-time, as required by the marine fuel cell power solution.
+A marine hydrogen industry can solve these challenges.
+Methanol to hydrogen generator products are simple, robust, and cost-effective and produce pure fuel cell grade hydrogen anywhere you need it, in real-time, as required by the marine hydrogen fuel cell power solution.

 No expensive and volume-intensive high-pressure hydrogen storage is required on the vessel, and the ship is able to achieve target mission ranges before refueling.